Out-of-order execution

-In computer engineering, out-of-order execution (or more formally dynamic execution) is a paradigm used in most high-performance central processing units to make use of instruction cycles that would otherwise be wasted.
+In computer engineering, out-of-order execution (or more formally dynamic execution) is an instruction scheduling paradigm used in high-performance central processing units to make use of instruction cycles that would otherwise be wasted.
 In this paradigm, a processor executes instructions in an order governed by the availability of input data and execution units, rather than by their original order in a program.
 In doing so, the processor can avoid being idle while waiting for the preceding instruction to complete and can, in the meantime, process the next instructions that are able to run immediately and independently.

 History

-Out-of-order execution is a restricted form of data flow computation, which was a major research area in computer architecture in the 1970s and early 1980s.
+Out-of-order execution is a restricted form of dataflow architecture, which was a major research area in computer architecture in the 1970s and early 1980s.

 Early use in supercomputers

-The first machine to use out-of-order execution was the CDC 6600 (1964), designed by James E. Thornton, which uses a scoreboard to avoid conflicts.
-It permits an instruction to execute if its source operand (read) addresses aren't to be written to by any unexecuted earlier instruction (true dependency) and the destination (write) address not be an address used by any unexecuted earlier instruction (false dependency).
-The 6600 lacks the means to avoid stalling an execution unit on false dependencies (write after write (WAW) and write after read (WAR) conflicts, respectively termed "first order conflict" and "third order conflict" by Thornton, who termed true dependencies (read after write (RAW)) as "second order conflict") because each address has only a single location referable by it.
-The WAW is worse than WAR for the 6600, because when an execution unit encounters a WAR, the other execution units still receive and execute instructions, but upon a WAW the assignment of instructions to execution units stops, and they can not receive any further instructions until the WAW-causing instruction's destination register has been written to by earlier instruction.
+Arguably the first machine to use out-of-order execution is the CDC 6600 (1964), which used a scoreboard to resolve conflicts.
+The 6600 however lacked WAW conflict handling, choosing instead to stall.
+This situation was termed a "First Order Conflict" by Thornton.
+Whilst it had both RAW conflict resolution (termed "Second Order Conflict") and WAR conflict resolution (termed "Third Order Conflict") all of which is sufficient to declare it capable of full out-of-order execution, the 6600 did not have precise exception handling.
+An early and limited form of Branch prediction was possible as long as the branch was to locations on what was termed the "Instruction Stack" which was limited to within a depth of seven words from the Program Counter.